-I’ve prattled on about the marketing stack for a few years now, but haven’t really explained each chunk.
+I’ve prattled on about the digital marketing stack for a few years now, but haven’t really explained each chunk.
 This 5-post series explains the stack as a whole, then piece-by-piece.
 I’m not some TV series jerk who will keep you hanging, though, wondering which of your favorite characters will die next (cough HBO cough cough).
 Instead, we’ve published the whole series at once:

 The Internet Marketing Stack

 Internet marketing is this ridiculous pile of stuff.
 It looks like this:

 Chaos.
 Don’t get me wrong.
 Marketing’s chaotic nature is important.
 Without it, we’d all be out of a job.
 But looking at it every day may cause you to go blind, or insane.

 The stack is one way to impose a little order over it all: